iamabhshk/taggr/README.md

 Each user's labels are completely private and secure.
 Your labels are only accessible to you unless you explicitly share them through workspaces.
 All data is encrypted and stored securely.

 ### 🖥️ CLI Tool
 Pull labels directly into your project using our command-line interface.
 No need to manually copy-paste or maintain separate files.
+The CLI includes:
+- **Version tracking** - Know exactly which version of each label you're using
+- **Build-time validation** - Fail builds if labels are outdated (CI/CD integration)
+- **Auto-sync mode** - Automatically sync labels when they change in the cloud
+- **Integrity checks** - Detect and prevent manual edits to label files
-Simply run `taggr pull --all` and your labels are ready to use in your codebase.
+- Simply run `taggr pull --all` and your labels are ready to use in your codebase.

 ### 📦 Version Control
 Track changes to your labels with semantic versioning (major.minor.patch).
 Each version includes a changelog, so you can see exactly what changed and when.
 Perfect for maintaining consistency across deployments.